Medication Summary

 These agents may inhibit bacterial growth by preventing the formation of folic acid.

-Bactericidal and bacteriostatic against Mycobacteria species; mechanism of action is similar to that of sulfonamides in which competitive antagonists of PABA prevent formation of folic acid, inhibiting bacterial growth.
-Anti-inflammatory mechanism of action may involve suppression of neutrophil function by inhibition of the halide-myeloperoxidase system.
-Excretion is primarily in urine; half-life is 28 h.
+Dapsone is bactericidal and bacteriostatic against Mycobacteria species; its mechanism of action is similar to that of sulfonamides, in which competitive antagonists of PABA prevent formation of folic acid, inhibiting bacterial growth.
+Its anti-inflammatory mechanism of action may involve suppression of neutrophil function by inhibition of the halide-myeloperoxidase system.
+Excretion is primarily in urine; its half-life is 28 hours.